parinfer/parinfer.js/resources/public/content.md

 </textarea>
 </div>

-## Safe Mode
+## Paren Mode

-The job of _Parinfer_ thus far has been to look at indentation as an _intention to correct parens_.
-We retroactively categorize all previously described features to be under "Infer Mode."

-It is sometimes useful to use a "Safe Mode" instead.
-This mode safely enforces indentation boundaries based on parens.
-This is done by treating parens, rather than indentation, as the source of truth when formatting your code.

-To also make indentation changes within these boundaries reversible, we also maintain relative indentation of child elements inside moved expressions.
+In "Paren Mode", indentation is driven by parens.
+This is a looser connection than in "Indent Mode".
+You can still adjust indentation, but you won't be able indent/dedent past certain boundaries set by parens on previous lines.
+As a courtesy, this mode also maintains relative indentation of child elements when their parent expressions shift.

+Here are some things that cannot be done in Indent Mode:

 <div>
-<div class="caption">__Safely tune indentation__ without worrying about crossing a paren boundary:</div>
+<div class="caption">__Tune indentation__ without worrying about crossing a paren boundary:</div>
 <textarea id="code-safe-tune">
 </textarea>
 </div>

 <div>
-<div class="caption">__Safely avoid fracturing__ an expression when pushing parens forward:</div>
+<div class="caption">__Avoid fracturing__ an expression when pushing parens forward:</div>
 <textarea id="code-safe-frac">
 </textarea>
 </div>

 <div>
-<div class="caption">__Safely comment__ a whole expression too:</div>
+<div class="caption">__Comment__ a whole expression too:</div>
 <textarea id="code-safe-comment">
 </textarea>
 </div>

+TODO: examples for seeing indentation change after inserting/removing parens

 ### How it works

-Safe Mode performs the following steps:
+Indent Mode performs the following steps:

 1. Move close-parens at the start of a line to the end of the previous non-empty line.
 1. Clamp the indentation of a line to the following range: